isb-cgc/examples-Compute/grid-engine/README.md

     --metadata startup-script-url=https://raw.githubusercontent.com/isb-cgc/examples-Compute/master/grid-engine/workstation-startup.sh \
     --scopes https://www.googleapis.com/auth/compute,https://www.googleapis.com/auth/devstorage.full_control
 ```
 If you have not specified your default compute zone, you will be prompted to choose one -- if this occurs, we sugget you set your default compute zone, *eg*: ``gcloud config set compute/zone us-central1-a``.
+(For more information on regions and zones, look [here](https://cloud.google.com/compute/docs/zones).)

 If all goes well, in a minute or less you should get a confirmation that looks like this:
 ```